landrieu/AirfareTracker/README.md

 The _nearest airport_ should be displayed based on the client IP address.
 Some predefined _trackers_ (6 by default) are also displayed.
 Once again based on the client IP, the most interesting trackers are retrieved.

-For example: If the client is based in Sydney, trackers shown will be the ones that have a departure or return airport the closest to Sydney.
+For example: If the client is based in Sydney, trackers shown will be the ones that have a departure or return airport close to Sydney.

 ### Set a tracker